-My practice has a functional medicine approach, where the aim is to find the root cause of an individual's health concerns rather than focusing on just treating the symptoms.
+My work is based on a functional medicine approach, where the aim is to find the root cause of an individual's health concerns rather than focusing on treating the symptoms.
 By addressing the root cause instead of just treating the symptoms presented, the complexity of health concerns and potential imbalances can begin to be identified.

 One symptom often has several causes and one cause can lead to several symptoms or health concerns.